CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 ![Multiple property table property descriptions](Images/propertyTablePropertyDescriptionExample.jpeg)

-> **Note**: glTF models across a tileset can contain property tables with the same name, but different schemas.
-Additionally, property tables with the same name may only contain subsets of the properties defined in the schema.
+> **Note**: glTF models across a tileset can contain property tables with the same name, but potentially different schemas.
 As such, not all properties in a property table description are necessary present in every glTF model.
->
-> If a property is missing from a property table, it will pass default values to its corresponding parameter in the Unreal material.
+If a property is missing from a property table, it will pass default values to its corresponding parameter in the Unreal material.
 For example, if a scalar property is missing from a model, the material will receive zero values.

-### Property Descriptions (WIP)
+### Property Descriptions

+Metadata properties are distinguished by their names relative to the property tables that they belong to.
+This means that the same property name may found on different property tables, but each instance represents a separate property.

-The "Property Details" display detailed information about the type of the property, as well as any special characteristics it has (e.g., if it is normalized).
+Each property contains a "Property Details" section, which displays detailed information about the property's type.
+This also indicates if the property has any special characteristics it has, e.g., if it is normalized, or if it has an offset or scale.
 This information is taken from its class property definition in the `EXT_structural_metadata` extension.

 ![Example property details](Images/propertyDetailsExample.jpeg)

+These property details inform what nodes will be
-The "Encoding Details" describe how this property should be encoded for access in the Unreal material.
+For property table properties, the raw data is stored in parallel buffers, which cannot be passed as-is to the GPU.
+Instead, their data is encoded into textures.
+The "Encoding Details" of a property describes how a property should be encoded for access in the Unreal material.

 ![Example encoding details](Images/encodingDetailsExample.jpeg)